kyle-litton/RedditFy/README.md

 # RedditFy
 Daily Updated Spotify playlist for music subreddits.

+This was done using a combination of the BeautifulSoup4 library, as well as Spotipy library.

 # r/IndieHeads

-This Python program generates a dail updated Spotify playlist.

 You can follow the playlist [HERE](https://open.spotify.com/user/99kylel/playlist/75svY6VFRSQ1CCXZa6t9Bk?si=YngA_VoiRBKOMPNo4-Q20g).

-This was done using a combination of the BeautifulSoup4 library, as well as Spotipy library.

 # r/HipHopHeads